mozilla/addons-frontend/docs/moz-addon-manager.md

 Firefox for Desktop
 ```

-Do not choose the artifact build because unfortunately you have to compile c++ code.
+Do not choose the artifact build because unfortunately you have to compile C++ code.
 It will prompt you to install some dependencies.
 Re-run it until you have
 everything installed and configured.